YilongWangBerlin/iFlip/README.md

 ![iFlip Framework](figures/iFlip_overview.png)

 **iFlip** is an iterative refinement framework for generating high-validity counterfactual examples that overcome the limitations of single-pass generation.
-The method alternates between a generator and an explained model through three stages: (1) Generation - the generator produces initial counterfactual candidates; (2) Verification - the explained model validates whether the candidate changes the prediction; (3) Refinement - if verification fails, we leverage feedback signals to refine the counterfactual candidate until the label flips. iFlip leverages three types of feedback: confidence-based feedback, feature attribution-based feedback (SHAP, AttnLRP, LIME, Gradient × Input), and natural language feedback.
+The method consists of three stages involving a generator and an explained model: (1) Generation - the generator produces initial counterfactual candidates; (2) Verification - the explained model validates whether the candidate changes the prediction; (3) Refinement - if verification fails, we leverage feedback signals to refine the counterfactual candidate until the label flips. iFlip leverages three types of feedback: confidence-based feedback, feature attribution-based feedback (SHAP, AttnLRP, LIME, Gradient × Input), and natural language feedback.

 ## Models and Datasets